francesco-carlesso/Autonomous-Highway-Driving-in-highway-env/README.md

-# Autonomous Highway Driving in highway-env
+# Autonomous Highway-Driving in highway-env

 This repository contains the implementation and evaluation of Reinforcement Learning (RL) agents trained to drive autonomously on a crowded highway using the **[highway-env](https://github.com/eleurent/highway-env)** simulation environment.
 Three variants of Deep Q-Networks (DQN) are compared: **Vanilla DQN, Double DQN, and Dueling DQN**.
 The RL agents are benchmarked against a **heuristic baseline** and **manual control**.